Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 4. Ensure AzElMask_Volumetrics () is selected in the Object list on the left.

-Creating a Fixed Time Interval
+Creating a Fixed Interval

-1. Click Create New Interval ().
+1. Click Create new Interval ().

-2. Click Select... for Type: when the Add Time Component dialog box opens.
+2. Click Select... for Type when the Add Time Component dialog box opens.

 3. Select Fixed Interval () in the Select Component Type list when the Select Component Dialog box opens.

-6. Enter 15 Mar 2024 12:00:01.000 UTCG in the Stop Time: field.
+6. Enter 15 Mar 2024 12:00:01.000 UTCG in the Stop Time field.

 1. Select the Spatial Analysis tab at the top of the Analysis Workbench.